cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 An essential property of blind signature protocols is that the signer learns nothing of the message being signed.
 In some circumstances, this may raise concerns of arbitrary signing oracles.
 Applications using blind signature protocols should take precautions to ensure that such oracles do not cause cross-protocol attacks.
-This can be done, for example, by keeping blind signature keys distinct from signature keys used for other protocols, such as TLS.
+Ensuring that the signing key used for RSABSSA is distinct from other protocols prevents such cross-protocol attacks.

 An alternative solution to this problem of message blindness is to give signers proof that the message being signed is well-structured.
 Depending on the application, zero knowledge proofs